Odhavram: Ishwar Ashram

 Saint Odhavram Bappa entered the Ishwar Ashram in Vandhay Kutch.
-The ashram followed Harihar Parampara and was setup by Deva Saheb in Hamla, Kutch, eventually Odhavram became the mahat of the Ashram.
+The ashram followed Harihar Parampara and was set up by Deva Saheb in Hamla, Kutch, eventually Odhavram became the mahat of the Ashram.

-Kutch Guruku
+Kutch Gurukul

 Odhavram believed that society could not progress without education.
 He went from door to door in Bombay (Mumbai), Calcutta, and Madhya Pradesh, asking people to contribute funds to start the first gurukula school in Kutch.
 For 8 years he worked as a gunny-bag laborer and in 1937 during the spring festival Vasant Panchami he welcomed his first 330 students to Ishwarram school.

 Odhavram wanted the gurukul system to extend to educating the blind so they could be self-reliant and gain social respect.
 He established school for the blind in 1938 using Braille script obtained from Bombay.
 Apart from book knowledge, he taught students to use their other senses.
 Sadhu Sevadas, who studied in the blind school, still resides at the Ishwar Ashram in Vandhay, Kutch.

 For 16 years Odhavram struggled years to bring the agriculturalist caste Patidaar Samaj back to Sanatan Dharma (Hinduism) and survived several life-threatening attacks.
 One man attempted to shoot him and he was attacked by a mob of people with swords.
 Odhavram believed in "Ahimsa Paramo Dharma" (nonviolence).